nmasse-itix/OpenShift-Examples/Read-Only-FS/README.md

 Also, as you can see in this example, the default OpenShift configuration provides other mechanisms to reach the same goals.

+There are improvements in the upstream projects to [secure containers using a read-only root file system](https://blog.openshift.com/add-a-layer-of-security-to-openshift-kubernetes-with-cri-o-in-read-only-mode/).

+Some applications can leverage such feature, others were not designed for it and cannot leverage it.
+The decision to go for a read-only root file system must be studied and decided on case by case basis.